 DiGeorge syndrome (DGS), also called DiGeorge anomaly or thymic aplasia, is an immune system disorder that occurs when the thymus gland is absent or not fully developed.
 Patients are born with this disorder.

-The thymus gland is responsible for producing white blood cells called T-cells, which help the body fight against disease and infection.
+The thymus gland is responsible for producing a type of white blood cell called T cells, which help the body fight against disease and infection.
 When the thymus gland is absent or underdeveloped, not enough T cells are produced.
 Therefore, patients with DGS syndrome are vulnerable to infections.

 This disorder is also associated with other developmental defects, including abnormalities of the heart and large blood vessels around the heart and face.
-In addition, DGS patients often have underactive parathyroid glands (hypoparathyroidism) and the tube that leads from the mouth to the stomach (esophagus) is typically underdeveloped.
+In addition, DGS patients often have hypoparathyroidism (underactive parathyroid glands), and the esophagus (the tube that leads from the mouth to the stomach) is typically underdeveloped.

 The condition is caused by a genetic defect.
-DGS patients are missing a specific chromosome.
+DGS patients are missing a specific region on chromosome 22 that contains approximately 30-40 genes.
 The chromosomes contain the genetic makeup of an individual.
+Genetic research has identified one particular gene deletion on chromosome 22, TBX1, which is thought to be responsible for many of the features of DGS.
+In addition the same region of chromosome 22 also contains the COMT gene, and a deletion in this region is thought to contribute to the psychiatric complications of the disease.
 In a minority of cases, the defect is inherited (passed down from parents to their children).
 In most cases, patients are born without the gene by chance.

-Researchers estimate that about one out of 3,000-4,000 individuals are born with DGS worldwide.
+Researchers estimate that about one out of 3,000-4,000 individuals worldwide are born with DGS.
 Men and women are equally affected by DGS.

 The disorder is usually diagnosed soon after birth because of the distinct physical defects and heart abnormalities associated with it.

 The prognosis varies among patients.
-Some patients who have partial DGS may experience spontaneous T-cell improvement and parathyroid function.
+In approximately 1% of cases, the thymus is completely missing.
+Some patients who have partial DGS may experience spontaneous T cell improvement and parathyroid function.
 However, most patients with complete DGS die within the first six months of life.
 Most deaths are the result of heart defects.
 Infections caused by severe immune deficiency are the second most common cause of death.

-Cardiac defect, congenital heart defect, DGA, DiGeorge anomaly, echo, echocardiogram, fetal alcohol syndrome, genetic test, fluorescent in situ hybridization (FISH) studies, genetic disorder, heart defect, hereditary, hypoparathyroidism, immune, immune defense system, immunocompromised, immunodeficiency, immune reaction, immune response, immune system, infection, inherited disorder, T-cells, thymic, thymocytes, thymus, thymus gland, underactive parathyroid, underactive thymus, weakened immune system.
+22q11.2 deletion syndrome, abnormal facies, cardiac defect, cardiac outflow, cell-mediated immunity, chromosome 2q11, congenital heart defect, cytokines, DGA, DiGeorge anomaly, echo, echocardiogram, fetal alcohol syndrome, fluorescent in situ hybridization (FISH) studies, genetic disorder, genetic test, heart defect, hereditary, hypocalcemia, hypoparathyroidism, immune, immune defense system, immune reaction, immune response, immune system, immunocompromised, immunodeficiency, infection, inherited disorder, primary immunodeficiency, right-aortic arch, T cells, T lymphocytopenia, thymic, thymocytes, thymus, thymus gland, truncus arteriosus, underactive parathyroid, underactive thymus, VCFS, velocardiofacial syndrome, weakened immune system.